jfraygit/EchoMix-Repo/README.md

 # EchoMix — Plugin Repository

 This repo hosts the distribution files for **EchoMix**, a Dalamud plugin for Final Fantasy XIV.
-It does not contain the plugin's source code.

 ## Installing